The product portfolio of TER INGREDIENTS is highly responsive to the needs of manufacturing companies in the food and feed industries.

 TER Chemicals offers the highly versatile and water-soluble carboxymethyl cellulose (CMC), hydroxyethyl cellulose (HEC) and methyl hydroxyethyl cellulose (MHEC, MC).
 Feel free to talk to us about your needs.

-Cellulose ether acts as a binder, protective colloid, thickener, water retention agent, film former, etc., for the production of various industrial products such as building materials, paints, paper, detergent, textiles, pharmaceuticals, food, and cosmetics.
+Cellulose ether acts as a binder, protective colloid, thickener, water retention agent, film former, etc., for the production of various industrial products such as building materials, paints, paper, detergent, textiles and food.
 In the construction industry, cellulose ether is used as a thickener and water retention agent.
-In the food industry, cellulose ether is used in confectionery, bakery products, nuts, cream, creams, sweetener tablets, cheese, tomato sauces, dairy products,and toothpaste.
-Our cellulose ethers are mostly used as rheology modifiers in various cosmetic applications.
+In the food industry, cellulose ether is used in confectionery, bakery products, nuts, cream, creams, sweetener tablets, cheese and tomato sauces.
+Our cellulose ethers are mostly used as rheology modifiers in various construction applications.

 One of the most common uses of cellulose ether is as a construction additive.
 In the construction material industry, the chemical derivatives of cellulose are used as binders, film-formers, thickeners and water-retaining agents.